riyasanghai/Quick-Commerce-Tableau-Dashboard/README.md

 # Quick-Commerce-Tableau-Dashboard

-Built a Tableau dashboard comparing delivery performance, order volume, product categories, customer behaviour across Blinkit, JioMart and Swiggy Instamart.
-Integrated filters and interactive charts for user-driven analysis.
+A tableau dashboard data visualisation project analysing the performance of major quick commerce platforms.
+The dashboard visualises and explores delivery speed, order volume, category trends, customer behavious and platform comparison.

+Insights:
+- All platforms show similar average delivery times.
+- Delayed ordered are highest in food and personal care categories.
+- Majority of users guve high ratings.

+  Tableau was used and excel for datacleaning.